 For example, if you have 10,000 in your bank account, a monthly SIP of 6,000 that leaves you with 4,000.
 Now your monthly expenses come up to 6,000.
 How will you be able to cover your expenses?

-Many individuals who want to invest aggressively in the stock market do this mistake and then hit bankruptcy.
-Make sure you have enough money after your SIP instalment is deducted.
+Many individuals who want to invest aggressively in the stock market make this mistake and then hit bankruptcy.
+Make sure you have enough money after your SIP installment is deducted.

 Which SIP should you Invest in?